tilt-dev/tilt.build/blog/_posts/2021-01-25-control-experience-tilt-ui.md

 ## Why The Change?

-This is a continuation of [the work from last year](https://blog.tilt.dev/2020/06/19/the-right-display-for-now.html) in providing an exprerience that truly caters to the needs of Tilt users.
+This is a continuation of [the work from last year](https://blog.tilt.dev/2020/06/19/the-right-display-for-now.html) in providing an experience that truly caters to the needs of Tilt users.
 When we speak with multi-service developers, we get a variety of feedback, but typically with a few distinct themes:

 - The previous UI uses a lot of screen real estate to show something that's only occasionally helpful, in particular, the logs.
 - The previous UI doesn't communicate some relevant details to how Tilt works, such as resource state under the hood.
 There's [too much "magic"](https://blog.tilt.dev/2020/11/13/demystified.html) going on.